 - Time factor

-- Phases of the Greiner growth model
+- Phases of the Greiner Growth Model

-- Using the Greiner Growth model as a tool
+- Using the Greiner Growth model

 Organizations are always under way and according to the American organizational expert Larry Greiner, comparisons can be made with living organisms that go through several growth phases.